It’s a common cliché, in the world of travel writing…

 The Gracia neighborhood has a life of its own, with plenty of bars and restaurants, small shops, and artsy stuff.

-And the industrial areas in Poblenou are fast becoming a hip place to spend time – check out an event at bEAuTy Food Academy if you’d like to see.
+And the industrial areas in Poblenou are fast becoming a hip place to spend time – the Rambla de Poblenou is a nice place to have a meal or a drink, and almost entirely free of tourists.

-Also, the British press loves talking about Mayor Ada Colau’s new urbanism, which is taking back space for pedestrians.
+Also, the British press loves talking about Mayor Ada Colau’s new urbanism, which is taking back space for pedestrians in various parts of the city.
 On the ground, it looks pretty unimpressive, but who am I to say?
 Have a look: some of it’s around the Llacuna area of Poblenou.

 Other places I find charming are Clot – the area just above the giant pickle-looking building in Glòries – and the aforementioned Poble Sec.
 And don’t forget my barrio – incidentally the best of them all – La Dreta de L’Eixample.

-There’s a lot more to the city than just Gótico and Born.
+There’s a lot more to the Barcelona, in other words, than just Gótico and Born.

 But is any of this the real local experience?